Coming to Kickstarter February 18, 2020!

 The game ends following the Empress’s Bidding phase of the round in which any player has filled all open land deed slots within their fiefdom (player board) or the Land Deeds deck has been fully depleted, leaving no deeds available for the restock phase.
 At this point you will calculate your total prestige (Victory points) and the player with the most prestige wins.

 Prestige is earned through the placement of a variety of Land Deeds within your fiefdom, Empress’s Bidding’s you have fulfilled, palace tithing and remaining resources.

 Prestige is lost for land deed slots that have not been filled in your fiefdom at the end of the game.
 Prestige may also be stolen by players during the game through Special Use Act of War cards.

-Read the PREVIEW Rule book HERE.
+Read the PDF Rule book HERE.

 James J Campbell